gvieralopez/pyFlowDroid/README.md

 # Path to a folder where the apks are stored
 apkfolder = "./apks"

-# If you need test apks, you can dowload the desired amount
+# If you need test apks, you can download the desired amount
 # from a given provider into a destination folder
 pyflowdroid.fetch(10, 'cubapk.com', apkfolder)